Values, Ethics and Evidence Informed Practice

 Who the module is aimed at

-Post-qualified professionals who wish to extend their knowledge and skills in applying mental health and associated law in practice.
+However, the module by itself can be considered for post-qualified professionals who wish to extend their knowledge and skills in applying mental health and associated law in practice.
+These candidates must be able to write about their direct work with people experiencing mental distress.

 Benefits of taking the module to the individual, the organisation and the patient